florrync1808/react-express-project/README.md

 2. Run `npm install` to install dependencies.
 3. Start the client with `npm run dev`

-Runs the app in the development mode.
-Web is viewed via http://localhost:5173
+After the server and client has been intitiated, web is viewed via http://localhost:5173

 ## Demo link
-https://country-search-fe.onrender.com
+Hosted on [Render](render.com) on a free subscription.
+Speed might be a tad bit slow.
+Please be patient :) https://country-search-fe.onrender.com

 ## Screenshots